gadomski/heystac-frontend/README.md

 ### Backend

-We have our own Rust command-line interface (CLI), also called **heystac**, for generating pre-rendered content.
+We have a command-line interface (CLI), also called **heystac**, for generating pre-rendered content.
 To run:

 ```shell